 When configured in EXT output format mode, the encoded format of the bitstream should be reported from the decoder.
 Currently the AudioData output from the decoder cannot provide signalling for output format.
 A workaround can be that the sender and receiver negotiate a coded format using SDP, for example, and use this coded format throughout the session.
 To support dynamic format switching use-cases, additional DecodedAudioMetadata could be added to the WebCodec API.

-]

 8 Recommendations for Potential Normative Work